Work / Linkrunner — Marketing Website

 Scope

-UX Design, UI Design, Brand Design, Data Visualization
+UX Design, UI Design, Interaction Design, Brand Design

 Context

 Linkrunner is a link management and analytics platform.
-The marketing website needed to explain complex link management concepts to potential users, while the analytics dashboard needed to surface insights without data overload.
-The platform serves marketers, content creators, and businesses who need to track and optimize link performance.
-Constraints included: - Need to explain technical concepts in accessible language - Analytics dashboard must work for both beginners and power users - Competitive market requiring clear differentiation - Need for responsive design across devices
+The marketing website needed to explain complex link management concepts to potential users and demonstrate the platform's value through interactive elements.
+The site served marketers, content creators, and businesses who needed to understand what link management could do for them before signing up.
+Constraints: - Need to explain technical concepts in accessible, benefit-focused language - Interactive elements needed to work smoothly across devices - Competitive market requiring clear differentiation - Responsive design for mobile and desktop

 My role